 Tragedy struck again in 1910 when another fire destroyed the north side of town.
 The two fires in ten years were detrimental to the growth of Fate.
 However, growth continued slowly as a new brick school building was constructed in 1911 for a cost of $13,000.

 In 1920 a branch of the coast-to-coast Bankhead National Highway came through Fate on Highway 67.
-The roadway extended from Washington, D.C. to San Diego, California, by way of Alabama, home of U.S. Senator John H. Bankhead and a major supporter of the highway.
+The roadway extended from Washington, D.C. to San Diego, California, by way of Alabama, home of U.S. Senator John H. Bankhead, and a major supporter of the highway.
 Its path crossed approximately 850 miles of Texas, entering in Texarkana, and exiting through El Paso.
 Learn more here.

 During the 1940s and 1950s, the population continued to decline in Fate.
 World War II, followed by the Korean War, called many into service.
 Fate lost all mail routes, the school became a one-teacher school, and the railroad depot was sold to Dallas’ Old City Park.
 By 1950, the population had dwindled to 150, and the Fate school closed its doors due to a lack of enrollment (1949).
+As a result, each family chose which school district to send their children to, either Royse City ISD or Rockwall ISD.
+The Royse City Bank gave the school building to Fate and the local men tore the building down.
+They used the lumber of the school to build the Community Center (still downtown today) and sold the bricks to raise funds.

 As the Dallas commuter slowly began to discover the small town, Fate began to see an increase in population again.
 In the 1960s, the Katy Railroad donated land for a youth baseball field, and a new sewer system was built.
 In the 1970s the City Council began to dream of expansion with a neighborhood called Woodcreek.
-The Centex developer gave the city of Fate a fire truck in 1975.
+The Centex developer gave the City of Fate a fire truck in 1975.

 In the early 1980s, the police and telephone companies adopted the 911-system.
 This required the streets to be named and houses to be numbered.
 Fate’s City Council appointed a committee, who named the north-south streets for citizens of Fate and east-west streets after trees.
 City Hall was remodeled and Fate celebrated its sesquicentennial.

 But with all the new developments in the city, we still pay homage to those who laid the foundation of this town.
-The Fate community was and still is filled with hardworking individuals that are resilient, influential and tightly knit together.
+The Fate community was and still is filled with hardworking individuals that are resilient, influential, and tightly knit together.
 The names of some of these individuals can be seen all over Rockwall County.
 Former and current residents have streets and buildings named after them.
-Dorothy Smith Pullen, Billie Stevenson, Doris Cullins, Miss May Vernon, and Bobby Summers were all lifelong Fate residents that contributed to the education of children and have had schools named after them.
+Dorris Albion Jones, Dorothy Smith Pullen, Billie Stevenson, Doris Cullins, Miss May Vernon, and Bobby Summers were all lifelong Fate residents that contributed to the education of children and have had schools named after them.
 C.D.
-Borne Parkway, W.E.
+Boren Parkway, W.E.
 Crawford Avenue, Brown Avenue, Ralph Hall, and Leonard Way are a few of the roads named after influential residents.
 As Fate continues to grow, we lean on the people of the past for their examples of fortitude and frontiersmen spirit that has laid a strong foundation for tomorrow.

 - L.H.
 Harris' Farmer's Gin